billthefarmer/diary/README.md

 See [Markdown](https://daringfireball.net/projects/markdown) for
 markdown syntax.

+## Text
+You may receive text clips from another app.
+A date picker will pop up.
+The text will be appended to the entry selected.

 ## Images
 You may store images in the diary storage folders and reference them in diary entries, so markdown text `![cat](cat.jpg)` will display